microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 ### Feature Planning

-The WinUI team plans on sharing what’s coming in the next major release once the feature list is ready, although due to frequently changing business priorities we are not committed to a long-term roadmap.
-Additionally, preview and experimental releases provide opportunities for the community to see what’s new and what’s changing on a more frequent basis.
+The WinUI team plans on sharing what's coming in the next major release once the feature list is ready, although due to frequently changing business priorities we are not committed to a long-term roadmap.
+Additionally, preview and experimental releases provide opportunities for the community to see what's new and what's changing on a more frequent basis.

 For more info about the what's coming in the next WinUI 3 release, see the [Windows App SDK feature roadmap](https://github.com/microsoft/WindowsAppSDK/blob/main/docs/roadmap.md).